 Reaal Protein Powder is a nutritional protein supplement that helps you build muscle mass more efficiently.
 Reaal (pronounced as “ray-all”) markets itself as the “next-generation” of muscle-building workout supplements designed to facilitate muscle growth and repair post-workout.

 Protein powder supplements are a huge industry.
 According to Euromonitor, the protein powder industry makes up nearly $4.6 billion of the $7 billion sports nutrition industry, almost 70%.
-The total revenue from protein powder sales is projected to grow to $7.5 billion by the end of 2020.
-As more people are becoming attuned to health and fitness, these trends are expected to continue in the future.
+The revenue from protein powder sales is projected to grow to $7.5 billion by the end of 2020.
+As more people become attuned to health and fitness, these trends are expected to continue.

-There are a ton of post-workout supplements that claim all kinds of wild things, but many are illegitimate.
-Today we are going to cover Reaal workout supplement powder and talk a bit about its pros, cons, ingredients, and whether or not you should bother with the purchase.
+Today we will cover Reaal workout supplement powder and talk a bit about its benefits, cons, ingredients, where you can find it, and whether or not it can help you increase muscle gains.

 Overview: Reeal Protein Powder

 Real protein powder is made from a blend of the nine essential amino acids your body needs to function.
 These amino acids are dubbed “essential” because the body cannot synthesize them in vivo, and they must be obtained from external sources.

 Reaal claims that its protein/amino acid blend is based on over 40 years of research and has over 24 clinical studies backing its efficacy.
 Reaal powder claims to be three times more effective than whey protein alone and 32 times more effective than previous branch-chain amino acids (BCAA) technology.

 Their unique, essential acid makeup boasts faster absorption rates and more complete bioavailability than competing dietary protein powders.